Southern California residents are forced to evacuate as the Highland Fire rages

 The cause of the fire is under investigation.

-Three structures were destroyed and six were damaged, while another 2,356 were threatened, Cal Fire said.
-One injury was reported but no other details were given.
+Seven structures were destroyed and six were damaged, while another 2,356 were threatened, Cal Fire said.
+One firefighter was injured.

 Aguanga resident Carol Rogers told the Los Angeles Times that she didn't know the severity of the fire until she was forced to hurriedly evacuate Monday afternoon.